paulipa/sico-wiki/community-programs.md

 Basic program that will teach you how to use the community tools to join fleets and operate while flying in a fleet.

 # Community Programs
+The community programs are open programs for any community members that will help them forwards towards different goals in EVE.
+These programs are designed to help you achieve goals that might be hard to do without guidance.

 ## [Loud Crew Ganking Squad](/community-programs/loucr)
 Ganking special interest group